quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-14-psr-0-should-not-be-deprecated.md

 And that sucks.
 So please, don’t throw out the baby with the bathwater and just leave PSR-0 alone.

+## Update

+I had a [conversation with Phil on Twitter][6] and there are a couple of things to clarify.

+First, pushing back on PSR-0 deprecation isn’t about forcing people to use the same folder structure, but about preserving the viability of the implicit foldier hierarchy guidelines in PSR-0.
+My concern was that by deprecating PSR-0, it would signal that the hierarchy guidelines were to be avoided even though PSR-4 only provided a replacement for PSR-0’s autoloader specification and was silent on organization.

+Second, Phil [assured][7] that by deprecation, it would simply mean that PSR-4 would be recommended over PSR-0, and it’s not disavowal of PSR-0: everything still using PSR-0 should continue to be able to do so “forever”.

+In effect, it would be to deprecate PSR-0’s autoloader in favor of PSR-4, but say nothing about the folder hierarchy guidelines.
+If you want to structure your library to be PSR-0 compliant (in addition to being PSR-4 compliant), the PHP-FIG would not be saying that you’re doing it wrong.
+That’s something I can agree with.

 [^1]: In essence, incorporating the namespace in to the class name to deal with the lack of namespace support in PHP 5.2.
 [^2]: Or, if you roll your own autoloader, manually map my library’s namespace to whatever the folder structure is.
 [^3]: Or WordPress, Joomla!, or any other system that has a large, disparate contributor base.